 Project specific emergent vegetation data was collected pre construction in 2000, post construction in 2003 and as part of a broader post Hurricane Rita assessment at half of the vegetation stations in 2005, 2006, 2007, and 2008.
 The project goals were to increase the cover and occurrence of fresh marsh species in the project area.
-Species were classified as fresh, fresh-intermediate, intermediate and so on using classifications provided by Jenneke Visser.
-The 2000 and 2003 data were tested for project effects on the occurrence and cover of fresh species as per the monitoring plan.
-Cover of fresh and fresh-intermediate species increased between 2000 and 2003 but there was not a significant difference in the rate of increase between the project and reference area ( $F{1.42}=1.80$ , p=0.1874).
-The number of fresh species occurring in the project and reference area both declined between 2000 and 2003 and did so at the same rate ( $F{1,42}$ =0.05, p=0.8256) (Sharp and Guidry 2011).
-It is not surprising that there was no vegetation effect between 2000 and 2003 considering project construction was completed in March 2003.
-A similar analysis was performed on the project, reference, and Mermentau River CRMS sites between 2006 and 2012.
-The project and reference CRMS sites were nearly identical with respect to the amount of fresh and fresh-intermediate vegetation present (F1.26=0.001, p=0.975) in a one-way ANOVA.
-However the project CRMS sites were less variable and were increasing in intermediate vegetation while the reference CRMS sites varied depending on rainfall and were losing intermediate marsh species.
-The results of the project CRMS sites compared to the Mermentau River CRMS site showed a significantly larger quantity of fresh and fresh-intermediate vegetation in the project, where those classes had been completely lost to the Mermentau River CRMS site starting in 2010 and continuing through 2012 ( $F{1.21}=5.668$ , p=0.027).
+Species were classified as fresh, fresh-intermediate, intermediate and so on using classifications defined by Jenneke Visser.
+The 2006 through 2015 data were tested for project effects on the occurrence and cover of fresh to intermediate species as per the monitoring plan.
+The project area had 13% fresh to intermediate vegetation, the reference area 12%, and Mermentau River CRMS site only 5.5% fresh to intermediate cover between 2006 and 2015.
+The project and reference CRMS sites were nearly identical with respect to the amount of fresh and fresh-intermediate vegetation present ($F{1,18}$ =0.177, p=0.6790) in a one-way ANOVA.
+However the project CRMS sites were less variable and were increasing in intermediate vegetation while the reference CRMS sites varied depending on rainfall and have increased between 2013 and 2015.
+The results of the project CRMS sites compared to the Mermentau River CRMS site showed a significantly larger quantity of fresh and fresh-intermediate vegetation in the project, where those classes had been completely lost in the Mermentau River CRMS site starting in 2010 and continuing through 2012 ($F{1,18}=7.111$, p=0.0157), but returned after several high rain fall years.

 All available vegetation data from ME-11 project specific sites and project specific reference sites were summarized according to marsh type classifications over time for a similar vegetation salinity assessment.
-The subset of ME-11 stations sampled through 2008 showed that after Hurricane Rita there was higher percent cover in the project area than the reference but the project area wasn't necessarily composed of fresher species than the reference area (figure 16).
-This assessment is in agreement with the findings of the more current CRMS data which shows different trajectories inside and outside the project area after 2008.
+The subset of ME-11 stations sampled through 2008 showed that after Hurricane Rita there was higher percent cover in the project area than the reference but the project area wasn't necessarily composed of fresher species than the reference area (figure 18).
+This assessment diverges from the findings of the more current CRMS data which shows different trajectories inside and outside the project area from 2008-2015.